linushstge/number-pool/README.md

     }
 };
 ```
+Number Pools stores a string identifier key and the **last** used number of any pool your application is using.
+With the key you are able to use the sane number pools in multiple eloquent models.

 ## Usage

+Insert a new record into your newly created number_pool table and set up your initial base ``number``.
+On each Model creating event this trait will perform a native InnoDB ```FOR UPDATE``` lock inside a
+dedicated transaction to ensure uniqueness for the new generated number.

 Add the ```NumberPool``` trait to one of your existing model and implement
 the abstract methods ``numberPoolKey`` and ``numberPoolAttribute`` to set up your pool and local